laravel/docs/queues.md

 		{
 			$user = User::findOrFail($id);

-			Queue::push(new SendReminderEmail($user));
+			$this->dispatch(new SendReminderEmail($user));
 		}
 	}

 #### Delaying The Execution Of A Job

 Sometimes you may wish to delay the execution of a queued job.
 For instance, you may wish to queue a job that sends a customer a reminder e-mail 15 minutes after sign-up.
-You can accomplish this using the `Queue::later` method:
+You may accomplish this by setting the `$delay` property on your job class:

-	$date = Carbon::now()->addMinutes(15);

-	Queue::later($date, new SendReminderEmail($user));

-In this example, we're using the [Carbon](https://github.com/briannesbitt/Carbon) date library to specify the delay we wish to assign to the job.
-Alternatively, you may pass the number of seconds you wish to delay as an integer.
+	<?php namespace App\Jobs;

+	use App\Jobs\Job;
+	use Illuminate\Queue\SerializesModels;
+	use Illuminate\Queue\InteractsWithQueue;
+	use Illuminate\Contracts\Bus\SelfHandling;
+	use Illuminate\Contracts\Queue\ShouldQueue;

+	class SendReminderEmail extends Job implements SelfHandling, ShouldQueue {
+	    use InteractsWithQueue, SerializesModels;

+	    /**
+	     * The seconds before the job should be made available.
+	     *
+	     * @var int
+	     */
+	    protected $delay = 60;

+	    // Rest of job class...
+	}

+In this example, we're specifying that the job should be delayed in the queue for 60 seconds before being made available to workers.

 > **Note:** The Amazon SQS service has a maximum delay time of 15 minutes.